Decentralized Multi-Agents by Imitation of a Centralized Controller: Related works

 Another common approach to stabilizing the environment is to allow the multi-agents to communicate.
 In \cite{SukhbaatarSF16}, they examine this using continuous communications so one may backpropagate to learn to communicate.
 And in \cite{foerster2016learning}, they give an in-depth study of communicating multi-agents, and also provide training methods for discrete communication.
 In \cite{jpaulos_schen}, they decentralize a policy by examining what to communicate and by utilizing supervised learning, although they mathematically solve for a centralized policy and their assumptions require homogeneous communicating agents.

 Others approach the non-stationarity issue by having the agents take turns updating their weights while freezing others for a time, although non-stationarity is still present \cite{egorov2016multi}.
-Other attempts adapt $Q$-learning to the multi-agent setting: Distributed Q-Learning \cite{Lauer00analgorithm} updates Q-values only when they increase,and updates the policy only for actions that are not greedy with respect to the $Q$-values, and Hysteretic $Q$-Learning \cite{hysteretic} provides a modification.
+Other attempts adapt $Q$-learning to the multi-agent setting: Distributed $Q$-Learning \cite{Lauer00analgorithm} updates $Q$-values only when they increase, and updates the policy only for actions that are not greedy with respect to the $Q$-values, and Hysteretic $Q$-Learning \cite{hysteretic} provides a modification.
 Other approaches examine the use of parameter sharing \cite{gupta2017cooperative} between agents, but this requires a degree of homogeneity of the agents.
-And in \cite{tesauro2004extending}, their approach to non-stationarity was to input other agents' parameters into the Q function.
+And in \cite{tesauro2004extending}, their approach to non-stationarity was to input other agents' parameters into the $Q$ function.
 Other approaches to stabilize the training of multi-agents are in \cite{sukhbaatar2016learning}, where the agents share information before selecting their actions.
+There is also recently CoDAIL \cite{codail}, where they use reasonable assumptions on the the correlation between policies, and in \cite{NIPS2019_8402} they examine multi-agents that are of nodes of a network and where each agent can only communicate with its neighbor.
+A population-based training regime based on game-theoretic ideas called Policy-Spaced Response Oracles (PSRO) \cite{lanctot2017unified} is given in \cite{Muller2020A}.

 From a more centralized view point, \cite{oliehoek2008optimal, qmix, sunehag2017value} derived a centralized $Q$-value function for MARL, and in \cite{DBLP:journals/corr/UsunierSLC16}, they train a centralized controller and then sequentially select actions for each agent.
 The issue of an exploding action space was examined in \cite{tavakoli2018action}.